google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

          overwritten.

       .. _Drawing_Polygon:
-      .. rubric:: Drawing the polygon
+      .. rubric:: Drawing the Polygon

       Once the portable name has been specified, you can define the geographic region to be cut by drawing a polygon.
 There are two ways to